 Variation 1 — You can substitute 3 cups coconut milk, raw milk or cream for the homemade nut/seed milk.
 (Omit the water and seeds/nuts from the ingredients if you sub coconut or dairy milk/cream.)

 Variation 2 — To make the room temperature or warm custard even thicker, for scooping up wobbly bites on a muffin or cake, add 2 Tablespoons chia seeds, stirring the seeds in quickly and thoroughly.
 (This is delicious!)
-Allow the mixture to set up and thicken 10-15 full minutes before serving.
+Allow the mixture to set up and thicken 10 to 15 full minutes before serving.

 How to Soak Nuts and Seeds